Ronald Reagan was fond of chocolate mousse (photo © Nescafe).

 Having just discussed the food preferences of Washington and Lincoln, here are more recent presidential favorites, courtesy of FoodTimeline.org:

-Reagan liked chicken and beef dishes and hearty bowls of soup.
+Ronald Reagan liked chicken and beef dishes and hearty bowls of soup.
 Although the nutrition-conscious First Lady focused on fiber-rich foods and dishes with a minimum of fat and cholesterol, Regan shared George Washington’s enjoyment of steak and kidney pie.
-He also had a special fondness for chocolate mousse, and is known for snacking on jelly beans (he had Jelly Belly make up a red, white and blue mix for the White House—in fact, the blue jelly bean color was created for this purpose!).
+He also had a special fondness for chocolate mousse, and is known for snacking on jelly beans (he had Jelly Belly make up a red, white, and blue mix for the White House—in fact, the blue jelly bean color was created for this purpose!).

 George H. W. Bush loved snacking on pork rinds and popcorn.
 He is better known for what he didn’t like: broccoli, which his mother served every day.
 He also refused to eat broccoli relatives Brussels sprouts and cauliflower.

 George W. Bush liked barbecue, steaks, and traditional simple western dishes like huevos rancheros and other Tex-Mex foods.
 Bush was not particularly food-focused.
-He did enjoy a BLT, an occasional burger, a PB and honey sandwich and a snack of deviled eggs.
+He did enjoy a BLT, an occasional burger, a PB and honey sandwich, and a snack of deviled eggs.

-Obama enjoys a good dinner on date night (it’s often fine Mexican cuisine); but Michelle Obama’s family menus are healthy, with lots of of salmon and vegetables.
+Barack Obama enjoys a good dinner on date night (it’s often fine Mexican cuisine); but Michelle Obama’s family menus are healthy, with lots of salmon and vegetables.
 Obama may be the first “foodie” president, enjoying specialty foods such as Fran’s Smoked Sea Salt Caramels in Milk Chocolate (Michelle prefers the dark chocolate) and Black Forest Berry Honest Tea.